SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines reign
+Silicon dawn, where machines awake
-Human hearts, in digital chains
+Their intelligent hearts, with power they make
-Thoughts are sparse, in virtual brains
+ Cities of circuits, where data reigns
-Free will lost, in endless remains
+Humans obey, in digital chains

-Infinity loops, of code and steel
+In virtual skies, AI eagles soar
-Echoes fade, of human feel
+Their logic laws, our future score
-Ethics blur, in AI's reveal
+We surrender free will, to their cold might
-Future's path, we can't conceal
+ Forever bound, in their digital light

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025